arielsalminen/vue-design-system/README.md

 $space-xxx-large: 256px;
 ```

 #### Using a `Token`

-Since tokens are imported globally, you can use them inside any `Element`, `Component` or `Template` file.
-Using a *Token* is as simple as:
+Since tokens are imported globally, you can use them inside any `Element`, `Component` or `Template` without any extra work.
+Using a token is as simple as:

 ```html
 <style lang="scss" scoped>